Skip to content

 Sport-specific injuries

 Most sports orthopaedists are athletes themselves and can therefore empathize well with the athletes.
 The immediate proximity to individual sports and the “know-how” of sport-specific injuries is usually due to the fact that the doctor has practiced this sport himself or has many years of experience with athletes of these sports.
-In every sport, different joints are subjected to different levels of stress or are at different levels of risk.
+In each type of sport, different joints are subjected to different levels of stress or are at different levels of risk.
 Detailed knowledge of movement sequences, the physiology of the joints and the frequency of individual injuries help the trained sports orthopaedist to make the correct diagnosis at an early stage and thus minimize the duration of the training absence.

 Football, alpine skiing, ball sports and cycling are the sports responsible for the most sports injuries in Austria.
 Every year, more than 30,000 winter sports enthusiasts injure themselves so badly while skiing and snowboarding that they have to be treated in hospital.
 According to the Austrian Road Safety Board (KFV), up to 50,000 footballers are injured in one year.
 In most cases, injuries in these sports occur in the lower extremities (= area from the hip to the toes).
 Ligament injuries to the ankle joint, muscle injuries in the calf and posterior thigh (hamstrings, biceps femoris), as well as internal damage to the knee joint(cruciate ligament tear, meniscus tear, cartilage damage, etc.) are just a few of the injuries that all active athletes are all too familiar with.
 The diagnosis and targeted individual treatment of these injuries are the daily business of every sports orthopaedist.
 The upper extremity (= area from the shoulder to the fingers) is often affected in throwing or hitting dominated ball sports.
 In addition to injuries to the shoulder joint(dislocations, rotator cuff tears, throwing shoulder…), elbow instabilities and injuries to the small finger joints are very common and accompany athletes and sports orthopaedists in their everyday lives.